vega/editor/README.md

 ## Creating a release on gh-pages

-- Tag a new version with `yarn version`.
-Pre 1.x, update the minor version if there is a new feature.
+- Create a pull rquest into the `publish` branch.
+You can create a pull request from [this comparison](https://github.com/vega/editor/compare/publish...master).
-- Push the tag.
+- Merge the pull request.
 GitHub will automatically deploy the editor.